 Carrot soufflé is a sweet and unexpectedly delicious dessert!
-You’ll be pleasantly surprised with how amazing and simple this soufflé is – it’s the perfect dessert for any holiday meal.
+You’ll be pleasantly surprised with how amazing and simple this soufflé is.

 Recipe for Carrot Soufflé

-Slice up about 3 pounds of carrots to begin this recipe.
-Just like in the picture above!
-That’s the perfect size, if I do say so myself.
+CARROTS.
+Slice up about 3 pounds of carrots.
 Bring a pot of water to boil and boil the carrots for about 15 minutes or until they are tender.
 Drain the carrots and set aside.

 We love to enjoy this recipe warm, but you better believe enjoying it nice and cool is great too!

-Can carrot soufflé be made ahead of time?
-You can cook the carrots and refrigerate up to 24 hours in advance.
+To make carrot soufflé ahead of time, cook the carrots and refrigerate up to 24 hours in advance.
 Let them come to room temp before adding them to the food processor.

-Can you freeze carrot soufflé?
-Yes – you can store in an airtight container for up to 4-5 days.
+FREEZE in an airtight container for up to 1 week.
 Let thaw overnight in fridge before reheating.